Nizarel/DevOps_DevSecOps/Scenarios/DependencyContainerScanning/WhiteSource-Dependency.md

 - Scan is prone to failure related to corrupted downloads of wss-agent possibly related to load on download site.
 - If there are any issues with the whitesource api then pipeline is slowed significantly.
 A timeout should be set inline with allowable fault tolerance for the pipeline.
-- Checking the "Fail plugin policy check" option on a policy will fail the policy without taking additional actions.
-For instance no issues will be generated on a policy with action set to "Issue" if the option is checked.